Chapter 13

 until your case is over or unless they obtain special permission from the court.
 In many cases, the automatic stay will remain in place for the duration of your bankruptcy, meaning you will potentially have multiple years of protection.

-Chapter 13 Bankruptcy Payment Plan
+Designing Your Chapter 13 Repayment Plan

 Next, you will need to propose a repayment plan that reorganizes your debts into a single monthly payment that you will make over three to five years.
 The monthly payment amount will be determined by your current disposable income, or what you can afford to pay after expenses.
 You will need to start making payments the month after you file, even if the court has yet to formally approve the plan.